verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

 ```

 **NOTE:**
-- The `config` is `mysql-backup-secret` are those you created previously in the `keycloak` namespace.
+- The `config` is `mysql-backup-secret` is the name of the secret which you created previously in the `keycloak` namespace.
 - The `clustername` has to be `mysql`.
 - The `namespace` has to be `keycloak`.
-- The `profile` is the profile for the security credentials as shown in the example file.
+- The `profile` is the profile for the security credentials as shown in the example files.
 In this case it is `default`.

 The following is an example of a `MySQLBackup` resource to initiate a MySQL backup: